Chris Schiefer

 Securities offered through Cambridge Investment Research, Inc., Broker/Dealer, Member FINRA/SIPC.
 Investment Advisor Representative Cambridge Investment Research Advisors, Inc., a Registered Investment Advisor.
 Cambridge and Legacy Capital Advisors, LLC are not affiliated.

-This communication is intended for individuals residing in the following states: AR/FL/GA/IN/KY/MI/NY/NC/OH/PA/SC/TN.
+This communication is intended for individuals residing in the following states: AR/FL/GA/IL/IN/KY/MI/NY/NC/OH/PA/SC/TN/TX.

 Check the background of your financial professional on FINRA's BrokerCheck.